Prooflie/.github/profile/README.md

-# Proofly AI – Advanced Deepfake Detection API
+# Prooflie – Advanced Deepfake Detection API

-## 🔍 About Proofly AI
+## 🔍 About Prooflie

-**Proofly AI** provides state-of-the-art **deepfake detection** technology, combining **advanced deep learning models** and **custom AI algorithms** to ensure content authenticity.
+**Proofie** provides state-of-the-art **deepfake detection** technology, combining **advanced deep learning models** and **custom AI algorithms** to ensure content authenticity.
 Our mission is to empower developers, researchers, and organizations with scalable, high-precision tools to combat digital fraud and identity manipulation.

-This repository offers access to the **Proofly AI API**, allowing you to upload images, analyze deepfakes, and retrieve processed results through a **secure, developer-friendly** environment.
+This repository offers access to the **Prooflie API**, allowing you to upload images, analyze deepfakes, and retrieve processed results through a **secure, developer-friendly** environment.

 🔗 **Live API Documentation**: [API Docs](http://get.proofly.ai)